 If you've got knee pain, it could be tendonitis.
 If the tendons are inflamed, it can cause pain and hinder movement, according to the U.S. National Library of Medicine.
 However, knee tendonitis exercises can help.

-Knee tendonitis is an inflammation of the knee tendons.
-The knee is the most vital joint in your body.
-If the tendons are inflamed, it can cause pain and hinder movement.
-There are a variety of exercises you can do to relieve the pain of knee tendonitis.
 These exercises work by improving the strength and flexibility of your knee tendons and surrounding muscles.
-It is important to seek the advice of your physician when you are having knee pain before beginning an exercise routine.
+Seek the advice of your physician when you are having knee pain before beginning an exercise routine.
+For an individualized workouts for knee tendonitis, see a physical therapist.